 PIR sensors detect intruders approaching your site perimeter.

-When triggered, the system can be set to:
+When triggered, the system can:

 - Alert your security team to a potential security threat